 Katie Cawthon joined the Camp To Belong-GA family as a camp counselor in 2011, and immediately knew she would never be the same.
 Getting to know the campers, hear their stories, and watch their sibling relationships strengthen and grow changed her life - her passion for foster children intensified, and she learned to appreciate her own brother even more.

 Katie graduated from the University of Georgia with a Bachelor's of Social Work in May 2013.
-GO DAWGS!
 In 2014, she went on the World Race, an 11-month mission trip to 11 different countries, which was incredible and life-changing, but sadly caused her to miss camp that summer.
-She currently works as the Missions Coordinator at Perry United Methodist Church, where she coordinates all local and international mission efforts.
-She loves traveling, baking, reading, crafting, spending time with family and friends, playing with her dog Tucker, and pretty much any other activity involving playing with animals.
-She lives in Perry, GA.
+She currently works as the Missions Coordinator at Perry United Methodist Church, where she coordinates all local and international mission efforts, including projects that benefit children in foster care!
+She is also a foster parent adn has even had some of her own kids come to camp.
+Camp is one of Katie's favorite times of the year!

 John Carty-Campbell, B.S.
 Management, MBA, CFP®

 John Carty-Campbell became a Camp To Belong-Georgia team member in 2012.
-John is a part of the counselor and volunteer recruiting for CTB-Georgia, and has served as the lead trainer for counselors for seven camps.
-Each month John and his wife, Debby, reunite two of their grandchildren who are separated due to their mother’s passing since the children now live with separate fathers.
+John served as board chairman for three years.
+He is a part of the counselor and volunteer recruiting for CTB-Georgia and has been the lead trainer for counselors for ten camps.